7 LSTM Networks

 This means gradients can flow backward through many time steps without significant attenuation, enabling the learning of long-term dependencies.

-Key Insight: Unlike vanilla RNNs where gradient flow is strongly shaped by repeated multiplication with recurrent weight matrices, LSTMs learn when to allow gradients to flow through the forget gates.
-This learned control mechanism is what makes LSTMs useful for sequences with complex temporal dependence.
+Unlike vanilla RNNs, where gradient flow is shaped by repeated multiplication with the recurrent weight matrix, LSTMs learn when to let gradients flow through the forget gates.
+This learned control is the mechanism by which an LSTM can represent long-run dependence at all.

 7.5 LSTM vs. Standard RNN